Installation

 EOF -

-sudo systemctl enable chirpstack-gateway-bridge -
+sudo systemctl enable chirpstack-sqlite -

-Install the ChirpStack package:
+Start the ChirpStack service:

 Now, you can access ChirpStack at this address: